Activities & Events

 How did that happen?
 Igniting the Industrial Revolution

 Friday Forums, taking place on the fourth Friday of every month, are Mountain Meadows' version of TED Talks, with residents presenting topics of general interest in which they have a particular interest.
-The Friday Forum February 28 was a presentation by Gary Anderson, who has an interest in the history of technology, discussing how four men and a women, working together in a variety of fields during the 1820s and 1830s can be given credit for igniting the Industrial Revolution
+One past Friday Forum was a presentation by Gary Anderson, who has an interest in the history of technology, discussing how four men and a women, working together in a variety of fields during the 1820s and 1830s can be given credit for igniting the Industrial Revolution

 Music at the Meadows